silvacms/documentation/source/api/index.rst

    *Zope interface*
      An interface is a Zope concept used to describe what an object (or a class) provides (or implements) as methods and attributes, and what are theirs signatures (argument list).
+This is just a verified definition of the API that an object provides.

    *Zope adapter*
-     An adapter provides additional behavior (i.e. attributes and methods) to a content (or more generically an object) it adapt.
+     An adapter provides additional behavior (i.e. attributes and methods) to a content (or more generically an object) it adapts.
 In practice, for a content providing a :term:`Zope interface`, they can provides a different one.
+In order to retrieve an adapter, you can refer to :ref:`query-a-zope-adapter`.

    *Zope utility*
      An utility is a non-content related object that provides a set of non-content related methods, or configuration attributes.
 In Silva, all *services* are utilities.
-Utilities are identified by the :term:`Zope interface` they implements.
+Utilities are identified by the :term:`Zope interface` they implements. in order to retrieve an utility, or a Silva service, you can refer to :ref:`query-a-zope-utility`.

    *Zope Component Architecture*
      The Zope Component Architecture, or *ZCA* for short, is the